 We believe that our stem cell technologies, if successfully developed, may provide the basis for effective therapies for these and other conditions.
 Our aim is to return patients to productive lives and significantly reduce the substantial health care costs often associated with these diseases and disorders.
-We have made significant progress toward developing stem cell therapies for the nervous system by identifying and characterizing the human central nervous system stem cell.
-We have also made significant advances in our search for the stem cells of the pancreas and the liver by identifying novel markers on the surface of cells so they can be isolated and tested to determine whether they are stem cells.
+We have made significant progress toward developing stem cell therapies for the nervous system through our research and development program for the isolation, purification and transplantation of neural stem cells--stem cells that give rise to all the cells of the central nervous system.
+We have also made significant advances in our search for the stem cells of the pancreas and the liver.

 We have established our intellectual property position with respect to stem cell therapies for each of these three areas--the central nervous system, the pancreas and the liver--by patenting or seeking patent protection for our discoveries and by entering into exclusive licensing arrangements.
-Our portfolio of issued patents includes a method of culturing normal human neural stem cells in our proprietary medium, and our published studies show that our cultured and expanded cells give rise to all three major cell types of the central nervous system.
+Our portfolio of issued patents includes a method of culturing normal human neural stem cells in our proprietary medium, and our published studies show that our cultured and expanded cells give rise to all three major cell types of the central nervous system (i.e., neurons, astrocytes and oligodendrocytes).
 In addition, the Company recently announced the results of a new study that showed that human brain stem cells can be successfully isolated with the use of markers present on the surface of freshly obtained brain cells.
 We believe this is the first reproducible process for isolating highly purified populations of well-characterized normal human neural stem cells, and we have applied for a composition of matter patent.
 We also have filed an improved process patent for the growth and expansion of these purified normal human neural cells.